Module 11, Part 2: Error Handling with Exceptions#

 the program, and therefore Java terminates the program.
 In fact, you can notice

-that, after the first line of output, the program does not print Bye!
+that, after the first line of output, the program does not print Bye!: this

 running, hence the program terminates while executing line 4, and before